ntu-SRSLab/vultron/README.md

 node server.js              # Note: if encountering password error, go to connection/fuzzer.js and replace '123456' with your account password in the function 'unlockAccount')
 ```

+#### Usage Steps

+1. Deploy target and attack contracts to the test network.
+1. Load contract source (.sol) and compiled (.json) code via the user interface.
+1. Run seed tests (without feedback) and observe the results

+Vultron (ContraMaster) can also be run under the batch mode, with appropriate commandline options.

 ### Benchmark

 The benchmark used in the **ContraMaster** experiments is available under ```./benchmark```.